Herbert's 3 TD passes lead No. 16 Oregon past Stanford 21-6

 ''We weren't going to allow them to come in and bully us,'' cornerback Thomas Graham Jr. said. ''Each game we want to come in and dominate a team in every way possible.''

-Costello completed 16 of 30 passes for 120 yards with an interception.
+Costello completed 16 of 30 passes for 120 yards with an interception, while playing with a banged-up thumb.
 Stanford has lost three games in a row for the first time since 2008.

+''I'm not going to hit the panic button,'' coach David Shaw said. ''I don't have a panic button.
+There's no panic button.
+There is focusing on what we need to focus on, make sure we have guys in position to do their jobs, make sure we have the right guys in there to do those jobs.''

 Stanford started the game well, holding the ball for more than six minutes before settling for a field goal on the opening drive.
 But two straight three-and-outs and two more drives that failed to get inside the Oregon 40 followed and Oregon's big-play offense led by Herbert took control.